 Rebuilds the view of the whole document, no matter which text or nodes are selected.

 |Updating the references contained in a modular document|

 This command has also the side-effect of automatically updating all the references contained in a modular document (see Copy as Reference).
 However for a reference to be updated, the referenced document must not have been modified in XXE and not yet saved to disk.

-The items of this menu make it easy changing the base font size of the active document view, whether styled or not.
+This menu makes it easy changing the base font size of the active document view.
+Applies to both tree views and styled views.

 Use your mouse wheel while pressing the Ctrl key (Cmd key on the Mac) rather than use the and menu items.

-Specifies how images are displayed in the active styled document view.
+Specifies how images are to be displayed in the active document view.
+Applies only to styled views.